eflautt/ga-data-science/lessons/lesson2/readme.md

 1. SMART analysis aims
 2. Types of a datasets

 Questions?

 <a name="introduction2")></a>   |
-## Datascience workflow steps 2.
+## Data science workflow steps 2.
 Acquire and 3.
 Parse (5 mins)
-During this section we are going to walk through a the key features of steps 2 & 3 of the data science workflow.
+During this section we are going to walk through key features of steps 2 & 3 of the data science workflow.
 We will be working with an IPython Notebook.
 I'll demo the steps frist, then we will try them together.
 During the last part of class you will try your hand at the steps individually.

 <a name="demo2"></a>
 ## Demo: Walkthrough Acquire and Parse with Pandas (30 mins)

 #### Acquire
-You'll remember from the previous class that the aquire step is where we determine if the dataset we have it the "right" dataset for our question.
+You'll remember from the previous class that the acquire step is where we determine if the dataset we have it the "right" dataset for our question.
 One factor is what type of data is it?
 Cross-sectional?
 Longitudinal/Time Series?
 The next question is how well was the data collected?
 Does it have a ton of missing data?
 Was the instrument used to collect the data validated and reliable?
 Is this dataset aggregated?
 Can we use the aggregation or do we need to get it pre-aggregation?

 #### Intro to data dictionaries and documentation (part of Parse step as well)
-This is often our primary souce to help you judege the quality of your data and also to understand how it is coded.
+This is often our primary source to help you judge the quality of your data and also to understand how it is coded.
 Your gender variable is coded 0 and 1.
 How do you know which is male and which is female?
 Your data dictionary!
 Is your currency varibale in dollars or euros?
 Data dictionary!

 Show a few examples from Kaggle pages or your own work (i.e. the Titanic basic one from above to any one of the many more elaborate ones).

 This is also where you will find out info on any requirements, assumptions, and constraints of your data.
 Through you should never assume that the data dictionary is complete.
 Is it often up to you to test your assumptions.

-#### Logistics of aquiring your data
+#### Logistics of acquiring your data
 You can access data through a variety of different methods including:
 1. Web (Google Analytics, HTML, XML)
 2. File (CSV, XML, TXT, JSON)